- Frequently Asked Questions

 Is Dugri a replacement for therapy?

 Absolutely not.
 Dugri cannot substitute for professional therapy but can be used as an adjunct to therapy or an element of peer support and self-care.
-Those in crisis or in need of immediate medical help should call 911 or dial the Suicide Prevention Hotline: 800-273-TALK (8255)
+Those in crisis or in need of immediate medical help should call or text the Suicide and Crisis Lifeline at 988 and then press 1.

 What is Dugri all about?